-No. Only students eligible for and using the federal Post-9/11 GI Bill may qualify for a supplemental payment.
-In addition, students who receive the same or more benefits under the federal Post-9/11 GI Bill or who have exhausted their Chapter 30 benefits will not qualify for a supplemental payment.
+Only students using the federal Post-9/11 GI Bill may qualify for a supplemental payment.
+In addition, students who receive the same or more benefits under the federal Post-9/11 GI Bill, exhausted, or are no longer eligible for their relinquished benefit, will not qualify for a supplemental payment.
 Finally, students using Post-9/11 GI Bill benefits transferred from a parent or spouse are not eligible for a supplemental payment.